 How do I adopt a pet?
 What instructions to I need to follow post-adoption?

 Can I take my new pet home the same day?

 In most cases, yes.
-We actually prefer for you to take your new pet home so that he/she can get started being a part of your family.
+We actually prefer for you to take your new pet home so that he/she can start being part of your family.
 If you know you are in the market for a pet, it is a good idea to have some things ready for your new pet such as bedding, food, bowls, and toys.
-That way, when you fall in love with the right one, you both will be ready.
+That way, when you fall in love with the right one, you will be ready.

 Has my new pet already been vaccinated?

 Yes, your new pet will be current on all vaccinations at the time of adoption.
 From there, you will be responsible for keeping the dog or cat up-to-date on vaccines.

 Has my new pet already been spayed/neutered?

 Yes, every pet in our program is spayed or neutered prior to adoption.
 There are rare circumstances that do not fit this general rule and those are described in the following question.

 Can I get a new pet before he/she is spayed/neutered?